josdoaitran/microservices-everything/microservice-testing.md

 ![Challenges](./images/challenges-microservice-e2e-testing.png)

-## Challenging to trigger the e2e testing and debug issues in e2e testing
+## Challenging to trigger the e2e testing and debug issues in e2e testing:
+E2E testing to verify all components or microservices in our application will work properly.
+It required all components are already deployed and integrated (Fully-Integrated system)

+### Challenges of E2E Testing:
+- All components should be ready before test.
+- More dependencies: If an external service is managed by a third party, it may not be possible to write end-to-end tests in a repeatable and side effect free manner.
+Similarly, some services may suffer from reliability problems that cause end-to-end tests to fail for reasons outside of the team's control.
+- Cost of E2E testing is high.

 E2E testing and testing in production has the same properties like that:
 + We need to control our testing environment before we start testing.
 + We have to spend our efforts to prepare the preconditions of each our test scenario.